gethuman/pancakes/README.md

 pancakes
 ========

-**NOTE** - This is a work in progress and should not be used right now

 Pancakes is a high-level, full-stack JavaScript framework.
 It was designed with the following goals in mind:

 1. **SEO** - Ability to pre-render content on the server, even for Single Page Apps.
 No need for PhantomJS or Fragment Spec hacks.
 1. **DRY** - One template that can be rendered on the client or server.
 One module that